 - What kind of habits or mindsets do I have and how can I change my routine?

-- What are my interests, how can I focus on something that will trickle down and improve my life?
+- How do I know my interests and how can I focus on something that will trickle down and improve my life?

 Luckily for you, I’ve recommended the holy grail that helped me when I was about to lose myself off the deep end: languages.